SamLokanc/birdacoustics/README.md

 git clone https://github.com/SamLokanc/birdacoustics.git
 ```

-Once the repo is cloned navigate to the directory containing it using the following command:
+Once the repo is cloned, navigate to the directory containing it using the following command:

 ```bash
 cd birdacoustics